fuellner/fuellner/README.md

-- 👋 Hi, I’m @fuellner
+- 👋 Hi, I’m Frederic @fuellner
 - 👀 I’m interested in PHP, SQL, Python and all things programming
 - 🌱 I’m currently learning Python technologies and PHP frameworks
 - 💞️ I’m looking to collaborate on nice and useful projects